 Today I will express to someone, somehow my true feelings.

 Many of us who are not essential workers feel a mix of relief and guilt, while we also try to figure out if there is another way to help those in need.
 Staying at home is a public health service, but many of us want to do more.
-Through the past weeks, I have found meaning in my situation.
+You can find meaning in your pandemic circumstances: in the past weeks, I have found some in mine.
 I began the stay-at-home period fearing for my mental health, and I also felt both guilt and relief because I am temporarily successfully self-employed.

 I am a small business owner of over twenty years.
 Small means that I am the CEO, the accountant, the strategist, the packer, the logistics manager, the buyer, etc. I wear all the hats except during the holiday season, when a couple of friends or a family member help me pack.

 I’ve enjoyed gross sales of over $100,000 for at least thirty percent of the years in business.
 This was enough to make me feel as though I were contributing something to the family besides my unpaid labor.
 Having given up in frustration with Amazon and eBay, for years I tried to make a go with my own websites.
 But about eight years ago I ended up returning to the large marketplaces.

 Had I made this a full-time endeavor, my story would be different.
 I never took out a business loan.
 Business plan?
 Nope, never had one (I was in graduate school, and this was a part-time, fun gig).
 I maintained my own websites, which quickly meant mine became old-fashioned and cumbersome.
 Except for on a couple of occasions I didn’t invest in professional development or any other professional services.
 I started my business while in graduate school and continued as I homeschooled my kids.
 But all along I kept it a part-time endeavor, since I was also interested in other work .